seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Not seldom, nor no slight cheques, when I have
 Prompted you in the ebb of your estate
 And your great flow of debts.
 My loved lord,
-Though you hear now, too late–yet now's a time–
+Though you hear now, too late--yet now's a time--
 The greatest of your having lacks a half
-To pay your present debts.
+To pay your present debts. /

 **TIMON**
-Let all my land be sold.
+/ Let all my land be sold.

 **FLAVIUS**
 'Tis all engaged, some forfeited and gone;